hanwenzhang123/fullstack-note/README.md

 - `<script async>` - in parallel to HTML parsing and executed as soon as it is available (potentially before HTML parsing completes)
 - `<script defer>` - in parallel to HTML parsing and executed when the page has finished parsing, ensuring that the HTML is fully parsed before executing.
 There's not much difference in putting a normal `<script>` at the end of `<body>`.

+#### Web Workers
+- HTML5 new feature
+- we can off load some ccomputer heavy task to web work, they will execute in parallel
+- give developers a way of instructing the browser to process large tasks in the background
+- preventing the UI from freezing up
+- for web content to run scripts in an isolated thread in the browser (background threads)

 #### Difference between a cookie, sessionStorage and localStorage
 - `cookie` - primarily for server-side, stores data has to be sent back to server, expiration can be set from either server-side or client-side when manually set
 - `sessionStorage` - client side, use when you need to store somthing temporary, will only be accessible while the window is open, expires when tab closes